cosmicKXCkitten/latex-template/README.md

 or you can simply download the zip archive through the GitHub interface, unzip it, and then open it in your code editor (VS Code is recommended).

 ## Quick start
-Before you start working with a LaTex project, you need to run the LaTex compiler in a Docker container using the following command.
+Before you start working with a LaTex project, you need to run the LaTex compiler in a Docker container using the following command:
 ```
 $ make run
 ```
 You can find the final result of the work in the `/dist` directory.
-Once you are done with your work, stop monitoring changes and turn off the LaTex compiler using the following command.
+Once you are done with your work, stop monitoring changes and turn off the LaTex compiler using the following command:
 ```
 $ make stop
 ```